 If you’re looking for a voice app for business, this is the one to choose.

 If you’re looking for a Bluetooth walkie talkie app, Intercom is worth a try.
 It’s great for communicating with people nearby, like in a school, shopping mall, or office building.
 It works without an internet connection by using your phone’s wireless technologies (including Wi-Fi and Bluetooth) to transmit to other users.

 There’s not much to it, but that’s part of the appeal of Intercom.
 It’s the ultimate pick-up-and-play app.
 You don’t need to register or worry about granting important permissions.
 It simply connects you to whomever else is nearby.
 And it works across platforms, too.

 Enjoy the Best Walkie Talkie Apps

 A good walkie talkie app is an essential addition to any phone’s messaging tools.
-Once you’ve picked your favorite, take a look at our guide to the best messaging apps to find great text, voice, and video chat platforms.
+You should take a look at our guide to the best physical walkie talkies if you’d rather have a real device.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.